esteinig/BRIGAD3/README.md

 ####Rings
 ---
 Subclasses of ring objects hold and transform the data for the visualization with D3.
-BrigD3 currently supports three ring types:

 #####AnnotationRing